php-school/docker-phpschool/README.md

 ### Building the Image

-Using Docker Compose you can build the image running, this will include any modifications you make to your local Dockerfile.
+Using Docker Compose you can build the image, this will include any modifications you make to your local Dockerfile.

 ```bash
 docker-compose build phpschool